trading-point/kotlin-composable-architecture/README.md

 class ApiError : Error()
 ```

 Next we model the environment of dependencies this feature needs to do its job.
 In particular, to fetch a number fact we need to construct an `Effect` value that encapsulates the network request.
-So that dependency is a function from `Int` to `Effect<String, ApiError>`, where `String` represents the response from the request.
+So that dependency is a function from `Int` to `Effect<String>`, where `String` represents the response from the request.
 Further, the effect will typically do its work on a background thread and so we need a way to receive the effect's values on the main thread.
 We do this via scheduler dependencies that are important to control so that we can write tests.
-We must use a `Scheduler` so that we can use, for example, `Schedulers.io` for background and `AndroidSchedulers.mainThread()` for main in production and a test scheduler in tests.
+We must use a `Scheduler` so that we can use, for example, `Schedulers.io()` for background and `AndroidSchedulers.mainThread()` for main in production and a test scheduler in tests.

 ```kotlin
 interface AppEnvironment {